slackapi/deno-slack-hub/README.md

 <h4 align="center">You want to use other peoples code to do your work?</h4>

-I definitely do!
+We definitely do!
 The hub enables its users to use Slack Connectors in typescript, offloading the cost of code maintenance and OAuth management to other developers.
 Interact with `Google`, `Salesforce`, `Github`, `Giphy` ...
 APIs with a minimal amount of code and offload your credential management to